 A single-layer closure may require an outer epidermis, dermis, or subcutaneous tissue-involved incision on the wound, neck, axillae, or other extremities (such as the hands or feet); the surgeon will utilize this approach.
 The physician performs this wound closure as needed using sutures, staples, or tissue adhesives.
 In addition, local anesthetics, chemicals, or electrocauterization may utilize to treat open wounds.

 When the wound is shallow, comprising only the epidermis and dermis or subcutaneous tissues and not deeper structures, simple repair (12001 CPT code -12007 and 12011-12018) is employed.
-For this repair, a simple one-layer closure or suture is all that is necessary.
+A simple one-layer closure or suture is all that is necessary for this repair.

 Add the measurements of the wounds for several lacerations, then choose the appropriate code based on the size of the injury.
 When coding the repair, the length of the wound will consider.
 The corrected damage may measure in centimeters and cannot be longer than 2.5 cm in size to qualify for 12001 CPT code.